InaccessibleCardinal/some-comps/day-three.md

 **What if `Promise.all` encounters an error?**

 That would be below average, but it can happen and the best thing to do about it depends a bit on how everyone wants your app to behave.
-For example, if its decided that the app should shut down and throw up a trap door message if **any** of these apis fail, then something like this is probably fine:
+For example, if it's decided that the app should shut down and throw up a trap door message if **any** of these apis fail, then something like this is probably fine:
 ```
 ...etc.
 .then(values => {